 You may say that it is, perhaps, not regal to have one's will bound by laws.
 But I answer that there is nothing more regal than to restrain desire with the bonds of laws.
-It is wretched not to do all you want to do; still more wretched to want what is not lawful; and most wretched to be able to do whatever you wish.345
+It is wretched not to do all you want to do; still more wretched to want what is not lawful; and most wretched to be able to do whatever you wish.

 This would seem to echo Euarchus's speech to his condemned son: 'I prefer you much before my life, but I prefer justice as far before you' (411).
 Nevertheless, Euarchus does not have the last word in the Old Arcadia.
 Indeed, because this severe vision of justice does not prevail in Sidney's pastoral romance, Shuger prefers to associate Sidney with what she terms "princely" theory' rather than republicanism.
-The brawn from the stoical thought of the classical authors, Plato, Seneca and Tacitus, especially as it is represented in the sixteenth century by Justus Lipsius, 'princely theory' resembles 'the relation between law and equity' symbolized by Basilius, as opposed to the strict application of the law represented by Euarchus, in the Arcadia.
+Drawn from the stoical thought of the classical authors, Plato, Seneca and Tacitus, especially as it is represented in the sixteenth century by Justus Lipsius, 'princely theory' resembles 'the relation between law and equity' symbolized by Basilius, as opposed to the strict application of the law represented by Euarchus, in the Arcadia.
 In Shuger's account, 'the central text of princely theory' for Sidney and his contemporaries (including Lipsius) is Seneca's De clementia.
 In De clementia, '[t]he ruler is...superior to the laws because he can mitigate their severity: "to save life is the peculiar privilege of exalted station".
-348 power of a prince over the people, and of the people over a prince (by Stephanus Junius Brutus, the Celt), ed. and trans.
-George Garnett (Cambridge: Cambridge University Press, 1994), p. lxxvi.